• Skip to main content

 • Successes

-• Authors, Journalists & Media
+• Authors, Writers & Media

 • Entrepreneurs, Marketers & Publicists

-• Fans & Autograph Collectors
+• Fan & Autograph Collector Success Stories

 • Log In

-Celebrity Leverage by Jordan McAuleyHave you ever wished you could get your jewelry designs in the hands of today’s hottest celebrities so they could be worn on the red carpet, on major television shows, or in hit movies?
+Have you ever wished you could get your jewelry designs in the hands of today’s hottest celebrities so they could be worn on the red carpet, on major television shows, or in hit movies?

 Below, I’ll show you some of the strategies jewelry designers like yourself are successfully using to get celebrities to “endorse” their jewelry lines and how you can, too!

 In order to gift a celebrity, you need to find out their correct contact information, then send a couple of your best samples along with a note stating you are offering your designs as a gift.
-It’s best to send samples to the celebrity’s publicist, because that is who is in charge of making the star look good.
-To find this information, you can call the Screen Actors Guild (SAG) Actors to Locate line at 323-549-6737, but they will only give you agent’s name and phone number.
+It’s best to send samples to the celebrity’s publicist because that is who is in charge of making the star look good.
+To find this information, you can call the Screen Actors Guild (SAG) Actors to Locate line at 323-549-6737, but they will only give you the agent’s name and phone number.

-A better way is to use a constantly-updated online service like Contact Any Celebrity that not only provides the best mailing address, but also the name, address, phone, and fax number of the celebrity’s agent, manager, and publicist.
 If the celebrity does not have a publicist (some stars like Angelina Jolie act as their own publicist), send your sample to the manager or the best mailing address listed for the star.
 Once you start sending out samples, be sure to check photo syndicates like Wire Image and Photorazzi to see if the celebrity is wearing your design!
 If they are, you can then license the photo (or photos) for your own use.

 Some jewelry designers have had success sending their designs to wardrobe departments on hit TV shows.
 On a whim, Contact Any Celebrity Member Amy Peters of Amy Peters Studio sent some of her samples to the wardrobe department on the set of Fox’s “The O.C.”
 The department liked her designs so much, they outfitted several cast members with them.
 But that’s not all. the show got so many requests from viewers wondering who designed the jewelry that Amazon.com put up a special Amy Peters Studio “As Seen on the O.C.” section!

-Keep in mind TV shows and movie production companies are often looking to save money on wardrobe.
+Keep in mind TV shows, and movie production companies are often looking to save money on wardrobe.
 Amy Stumpf, who runs a database of production designers looking for donations at Gift List Media, says many production designers will accept donations of clothing and fashion accessories because they give the production a more unique look.

 Another way to gift celebrities is to get your jewelry in gift bags given to celebrities at award shows and charity events, or in celebrity gift suites at the same types of events.
 Getting accepted into celebrity gift bags usually requires a small fee plus a donation of about 50-75 samples.
 Sometimes there is no fee attached, you just have to donate designs for the bags.